dkofiarmah/haya_mvp/VERCEL-DEPLOYMENT.md

 4. ✅ Added missing `createDirectServerClient` function for server actions
 5. ✅ Converted critical files to use ES modules instead of CommonJS
 6. ✅ Fixed webpack configuration to handle problematic modules
+7. ✅ Resolved file tracing issues by setting `outputFileTracing: false` at the top level
+8. ✅ Added `.vercelignore` file to optimize the build process